solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ### **Q**: _How does AML service fit into all of this?_

-**A**: AML integrates with Synapse spark through packages and connecting to an AML workspace where you can register models, run AutoML, etc. The CDP Vision demo on aka.ms/data and ai demos have examples of this in its notebooks.
+**A**: AML integrates with Synapse spark through packages and connecting to an AML workspace where you can register models, run AutoML, etc.

 ---

-### **Q**: _Is it on the roadmap to include Spark .read.sqlanalytics as part of the pyspark API, or are there some technical reasons that might delay that for a while?_

-**A**: As of May 2020, we will have to follow up on that with you later- will need to ask our Spark team.

----

-### **Q**: _Do you think that it will still be relevant with v3 / multi-cluster (i.e., one cluster by user or type of tasks)?
+### **Q**: _Do you think that Workload Management will still be relevant with v3 / multi-cluster (i.e., one cluster by user or type of tasks)?
 If so, can you give examples of why?_

 **A**: Yes!
-We see WLM as a toolbox, where there are different tools for different use-cases.
+We see workload management as a toolbox, where there are different tools for different use-cases.
 For example, workload isolation is excellent at handling fast variations in resource utilization at low overhead.
 Auto-scale can be better for opening up more resources or lowering costs, but you don't want to continually scale up or down as it evicts the cache and affects performance.
 Multi-cluster is effective at providing chargeback and isolating more predictable jobs, such as daily loads.
 Each has its best use-case, and the goal of Synapse is to provide customers with the entire toolbox.

----

-### **Q**: _Can monitoring be integrated into Azure Monitor?_

-**A**: SQL Pools (GA) integrate with Azure monitor, we are looking at building that out to cover the entire workspace (May 2020).

 ---